observablehq/framework/examples/google-analytics/README.md

 ## Charts

 The dashboard displays a variety of charts made using [Observable Plot](https://observablehq.com/plot/) with the key numbers at the top displayed as line charts.
-Active users are displayed with a horizon chart faceted by channel.
-The “new vs. returning” chart is a Marimekko.
-Finally, the activity by day and hour is a punchcard chart.
+Rolling 28-day active users and engaged sessions are shown with horizon charts.
+Active users by channel (partitioned between New and Returning) is shown as a Marimekko chart.
+Finally, active and new usersby day and hour are punchcard charts.
 The code for each of these charts is available in [`src/index.md`](./src/index.md?plain=1).